Gérald Genta: Audemars Piguet Royal Oak

 One of Genta's most recognisable designs was that of the Audemars Piguet Royal Oak, which was considered to be the first luxury sports watch in the world.
 The watch was inspired by traditional diving helmets and therefore featured exposed screw heads as well as a unique case design.
 The watch also featured an integrated bracelet.

 Patek Philippe Nautilus

 In 1976, Patek Philippe introduced the Nautilus collection, designed by Genta, after deciding it was time to produce a high quality sport watch.
 The first model was Ref.
 3700 and was made of steel.
 The Nautilus was released by Patek Philippe during the quartz crisis in the hope that it would help re-attract people's attention to high-end Swiss mechanical watches.

-The Nautilus collection played a key role in Patek Philippe's overall marketing strategy as it had to refresh the brand image while perpetuating tradition.
-The target was represented by dynamic business managers of the new generations.
-The Nautilus wristwatch has become one of the most popular collections from Patek Philippe, and the Ref.
-5711 & 5712 models, which the company introduced in 2006 to celebrate the 30th anniversary of the collection, are among the most popular models.
-Today the model Ref - 5711 has become a true icon of success and style as it is adorned by various famous celebrities and sports stars.
+The Nautilus collection played a key role in meeting Patek Philippe's goal to refresh the brand image while perpetuating tradition.
+The target customer was the new generation of business managers.
+The Nautilus wristwatch has become one of the most successful collections from Patek Philippe, and the Ref.
+5711 & 5712 models, which the company introduced in 2006 to celebrate the 30th anniversary of the collection, are among the most frequently purchased models.